Graph-based Deep Learning for Communication Networks: A Survey: Graph-based Deep Learning Introduction

 Several spatial-based GCNs are also used in the surveyed studies, which defines the convolution operation directly on the graph based on the graph topology.
-Attention-based GNN models can be categorized into the spatial-based type.
-Graph Attention Networks (GAT)~\cite{velivckovic2018graph} incorporates the attention mechanism into the propagation step and further utilizes the multi-head attention mechanism to stabilize the learning process.
 To unify different spatial-based variants, Message Passing Neural Network (MPNN)~\cite{gilmer2017neural} proposes the usage of message passing functions, which contain a message passing phase and a readout phase.
-Graph Network (GN)~\cite{battaglia2018relational} also unifies many GNN variants, by learning node-level, edge-level and graph level representations.
-Graph Isomorphism Network (GIN)~\cite{xu2019powerful} takes a step further by pointing out that previous MPNN-based methods are incapable of distinguishing different graph structures based on the graph embedding they produced and adjusting the weight of the central node by a learnable parameter to amend this drawback.
+The message passing phase is defined as follows: